 Patterns of Tree Mortality

-Most live oaks defoliate and die over a 1- to 6-month period following initial appearance of symptoms.
+Most live oaks defoliate and die within 3 to 6 months following initial appearance of symptoms.
 Some live oaks take longer to die, and a few untreated trees may survive many years in various stages of decline.
 Occasionally, a few live oaks in an oak wilt center may escape infection and remain unaffected by the disease.

-Red oaks never survive oak wilt and often die within 3 to 4 weeks following the initial appearance of symptoms.
-During summer months, diseased red oaks often can be spotted from a distance because of their bright autumn-like coloration in contrast to the surrounding greenery.
+Red oaks never survive oak wilt and often die within 4 to 6 weeks following the initial appearance of symptoms.
+During summer months, diseased red oaks can often be spotted from a distance because of their bright, autumn-like coloration in contrast to the surrounding greenery.
+This symptom is called flagging.